cloudify-cosmo/getcloudify.org/guide/3.1/installation-general.md

 Cloudify's management server currently runs on Ubuntu 12.04 Precise.
 To install on Centos or other distributions, you must use the [Docker]() [implementation]().

 #### If bootstrapping using Docker Image
-Cloudify's Docker implementation was tested on Ubuntu 12.04 and Centos 6.5 and is based on the Phussion Docker Image (Ubuntu 14.04).
+Cloudify's Docker implementation was tested on Ubuntu 12.04 and Centos 7.0 and is based on the Phussion Docker Image (Ubuntu 14.04).

+{%note title=Note%}
+If the host machine Docker is running on is based on Ubuntu 14.04, we will attempt to install Docker for you (if it isn't already installed).
+For any other distribution (and release), you'll have to verify that Docker is installed prior to bootstrapping.
+{%endnote%}

 ### Agents
 Cloudify's agent packages can be installed on Ubuntu 12.04, 14.04 (with Python 2.7.x), Centos 6.3+ (with Python 2.6.x) and Windows 2008 Server+ (with Python 2.7.x).
 Agents are provided for these OS distributions, but using the [Cloudify Agent Packager]({{page.agent_packager_link}}), you can create you own agents for your distribution.

 ## Distributables

+There are 2 ways to bootstrap Cloudify.
+One is using the premade packages.
+The other is using Docker images.

 ### Packages
 Cloudify comes as a set of packages containing (almost) all dependencies within them.